-The list you're viewing contains people like Jeffrey Dahmer and Charles Manson.From reputable, prominent, and well known serial killers to the lesser known serial killers of today, these are some of the best professionals in the serial killer field.
+From the names of well known serial killers to some of the lesser known murderers whose names still fill people's hearts with fear and disgust, these are some of the most famous serial killers who ever lived.
 If you want to answer the questions, "Who are the most famous serial killers ever?" and "What are the names of famous serial killers?" then you're in the right place.